 By the time your baby is around 12-14 months old, she will have at least four teeth at the top and four at the bottom.
-Before they emerge, your baby will experience many bouts of teething, and sometimes it can seem that the teeth are erupting one day, before disappearing the next!
-It can be frustrating (for you both) but it's normal for teeth to take their time coming through.
+Before they emerge, your baby will experience many bouts of teething pain, and sometimes it can seem that the teeth are never going to arrive.
+It can be frustrating (for you both) but it's normal for teeth to take their time erupting.

 Stage three: 10-18 months

-The third stage of teething sees the eruption of the primary molar teeth, those needed for chewing and eating.
-They usually appear in the same order too:
+The third stage of teething sees the eruption of the primary molar teeth, those needed for chewing.
+They usually appear in this order:

 These teeth can be very painful for babies and you can expect a lot of dribbling, drooling and maybe even an upset tummy too.

 The fourth stage brings the canine teeth, plus more pain and discomfort.
 They erupt in this order:

 - Two upper canines between the upper incisors and first molars